szczyglis-dev/py-gpt/docs/source/configuration.rst

 **Updates**

-* ``Check for updates on start``: Checks for application updates when PyGPT starts.
+* ``Check for updates at startup``: Checks for application updates when PyGPT starts.
 Default: True.

 * ``Check for updates in the background``: Checks for application updates periodically in the background.
 Default: True.